Ohdele/Active-Directory-Homelab/README.md

 ## Steps

-### 1. Windows Host & SMB Enumeration
+### Windows Host & SMB Enumeration
 NetExec and Nmap identified WS01 (`192.168.56.102`) and confirmed SMB/445 exposure, while authenticated enumeration verified administrative access and writable `ADMIN$` and `C$` shares.

-### 2. PSExec Remote Execution
+### PSExec Remote Execution
 <img src="09_Screenshots/PSExec_WS01_SYS_Remote_Exec.png">

 Impacket PSExec used the confirmed administrative credentials to access WS01 through `ADMIN$`, create a temporary service, and obtain an `NT AUTHORITY\SYSTEM` shell.

-### 3. SMBExec Remote Execution
+### SMBExec Remote Execution
 SMBExec successfully established a semi-interactive shell on WS01 and confirmed execution as `NT AUTHORITY\SYSTEM`, demonstrating a second viable SMB-based execution path.

-### 4. WMIExec & Endpoint Detection
+### WMIExec & Endpoint Detection
 WMIExec was tested against WS01 and DC1 but did not establish a shell, while Microsoft Defender detected the remote-execution payload, demonstrating endpoint protection against the attempted technique.

-### 5. Privilege & Attack-Path Validation
+### Privilege & Attack-Path Validation
 `whoami /priv` confirmed extensive SYSTEM privileges, while BloodHound marked the compromised Administrator account as Owned and showed zero outbound object-control relationships for WS01.

 <img src="09_Screenshots/BloodHound_WS01_Outbound_Obj_Ctrl.png">

 ## Challenges & Troubleshooting
-WS01 initially returned `STATUS_NO_LOGON_SERVERS` because its DNS configuration used public DNS instead of the domain controller, which was identified through `ipconfig /all` and `nslookup` and resolved by configuring DNS to DC1 (`192.168.56.110`).
+WS01 initially returned *STATUS_NO_LOGON_SERVERS* because its DNS configuration used public DNS instead of the domain controller, which was identified through *ipconfig /all and nslookup* and resolved by configuring DNS to DC1 `192.168.56.110`.
-WMIExec authenticated but failed to establish a shell and triggered Microsoft Defender, so the failure and detection were documented rather than disabling the security control.
+`WMIExec` authenticated but failed to establish a shell and triggered Microsoft Defender, so the failure and detection were documented rather than disabling the security control.

 ## Summary